Saccharin

-Saccharin (aka saccharine), often used in the form of sodium saccharin, is an artificial sweetener with effectively no nutritional value.
-It is about 550 times as sweet as sucrose but has a bitter or metallic aftertaste, especially at high concentrations.
-Saccharin is used to sweeten products such as drinks, candies, cookies, and especially for masking the bitter taste of some medicines.
+Saccharin, also called saccharine, benzosulfimide, or E954, or used in saccharin sodium or saccharin calcium forms, is a non-nutritive artificial sweetener.
+Saccharin is a sultam that is about 500 times sweeter than sucrose, but has a bitter or metallic aftertaste, especially at high concentrations.
+It is used to sweeten products, such as drinks, candies, baked goods, tobacco products, excipients, and for masking the bitter taste of some medicines.
+It appears as white crystals and is odorless.

 Etymology

 Saccharin derives its name from the word "saccharine", meaning "sugary".
 The word saccharine is used figuratively, often in a derogative sense, to describe something "unpleasantly over-polite" or "overly sweet".
 Both words are derived from the Greek word σάκχαρον (sakkharon) meaning "gravel".
 Similarly, saccharose is an obsolete name for sucrose (table sugar).

 Properties

 Saccharin is heat-stable.
 It does not react chemically with other food ingredients; as such, it stores well.
 Blends of saccharin with other sweeteners are often used to compensate for each sweetener's weaknesses and faults.
 A 10:1 cyclamate–saccharin blend is common in countries where both these sweeteners are legal; in this blend, each sweetener masks the other's offtaste.
 Saccharin is often used with aspartame in diet carbonated soft drinks, so some sweetness remains should the fountain syrup be stored beyond aspartame's relatively short shelf life.

 In its acid form, saccharin is not water-soluble.
 The form used as an artificial sweetener is usually its sodium salt.
 The calcium salt is also sometimes used, especially by people restricting their dietary sodium intake.
 Both salts are highly water-soluble: 0.67 g/ml in water at room temperature.